 *We can supply these items for the length of the course.
 We have a full fleet of rental gear.
 If you need any of the required items just let us know!

-NEMs program plans and itineraries are subject to change or adjustment based on a number of factors.
-These include, but are not limited to, route conditions, weather, terrain, and many other factors.
-NEM has complete discretion to change plans to accommodate any of these or other factors, including discretion to change program schedule or itinerary, and change guides or staff, as necessary for the proper and safe conduct of the program.
+GENERAL POLICIESNEMs Adventure itineraries are subject to change or be adjusted based on a number of factors.
+These include, but are not limited to, route conditions, weather, terrain, group dynamics and many other factors.
+NEM has complete discretion to change plans to accommodate any of these or other factors, including the discretion to change program schedule or itinerary, and change guides or staff, as necessary for the proper and safe conduct of the program.

 We reserve the right to cancel any program due to inadequate signups, weather or route conditions.
-In such a case, a full refund is given; however, NEM cannot be responsible for any additional expenses incurred in preparing for the program (i.e., airline tickets, equipment purchase or rental, hotel reservations).
+In such a case, an NEM credit for the full value is given; however, NEM cannot be responsible for any additional expenses incurred in preparing for the program (i.e., airline tickets, equipment purchase or rental, hotel reservations).

 NEM reserves the right to dismiss the Participant from a trip at any time if NEM determines, in its sole discretion, that the Participant is not physically, technically, or psychologically prepared for or capable of participating in the program.
 This includes being under the influence of alcohol and/or drugs.